-All registered student organizations may utilize the George Washington University's tax-exempt status when making organizational purchases.
+All registered student organizations may utilize the George Washington University's tax-exempt status when making organizational purchases with university funds.
+University funds include Departmental Allocations, SA Allocations AND Revenue funds.
 If a vendor or entity requests your organization's tax ID number or W-9, simply provide them with GW's Tax ID number (53-0196584) and W-9 (found on the GW Tax Department website).